chevah/geck/content/python.rst

 Mixins encourage code reuse and avoid well-known pathologies associated with multiple inheritance.

-Mixin is a limited usage of multiple inheritance.
+Mixin is a limited usage of multiple inheritance, but they should **not be mixed with overriding**.

 We use mixing to reuse code and they are provide great help writing tests.